 - 1/2 cup full-fat coconut milk

-- Melt tallow in a large skillet over medium heat.
+- Melt butter, ghee or coconut oil in a large skillet over medium heat.
 Add the onion and garlic, and saute for a minute.
 Then, add the chicken and season with a bit of sea salt and pepper.

 - Continue to cook for about 5-6 minutes, and then add the spices, carrots, broccoli and a bit more sea salt and pepper.
 Stir well and continue to saute.